AlanLuu/lox-go/README.md

         - Strings: the length is the number of characters in the string
         - Stringbuilders: the length is the number of characters in the stringbuilder
         - Stringreaders: the length is the number of unread bytes in the stringreader
+        - URL values objects: the length is the number of keys in the URL values object
     - `List(length)`, which returns a new list of the specified length, where each initial element is `nil`
     - `ListCap(capacity)`, which returns a new list of the specified capacity, which is the number of elements the list can store before having to internally resize the underlying array that stores the list elements when a new element is added
     - `ListIterable(iterable)`, which takes in an iterable and returns a list with the iterable elements as list elements